 All members of the faculty, excluding emeriti faculty, adjunct faculty, and part-time faculty teaching less than six (6) hours per semester, have the right to hold faculty offices and to vote in faculty meetings and faculty elections and in departmental and college committees on which they serve except as noted in Article II, Section 3.
 (ASU Faculty Handbook, Article II, Section 2).
-Those eligible to serve and vote on the department's Promotion and Tenure Committee are all tenured faculty within the department.
-Those eligible to serve on and participate in election of members to departmental personnel committees are full time faculty in the ranks of instructor, assistant professor, associate professor, and professor.
-(ASU Faculty Handbook, Article II, Section 3).
+Those eligible to serve and vote on the department's Appointment, Promotion and Tenure Committee (APT) are all tenured faculty within the department.
 Those eligible to serve on and participate in the election of members to the department post tenure review committee are tenured full time faculty.
-With the exception of the PTC, proxy voting is not allowed at department meetings.
+With the exception of the APT, proxy voting is not allowed at department meetings.